ciesiolka/abc2svg-chisel/README.md

 copy url.
 Then, paste this code into the URL of your new bookmark in your library.

-To use a abc2svg bookmarklet, first load an ABC file into your browser either from a web site of from a file on your system.
+To use a abc2svg bookmarklet, first, load an ABC file into your browser either from a web site of from a file on your system.
 Once you see the textual abc code, click on the bookmarklet that you created.
 After a slight delay depending upon the